ibalampanis/sustainable-living/guide.md

 lowering their carbon footprint, these communities aim to save future generations from degradation of the land, air, and water.

+## Testimonials
+>>We will talk about experiences and personal stories of people who embraced sustainable living mindset.

+* Emma Watson, Actress and UN Women Goodwill Ambassador.

+  Emma Watson has spoken publicly about her commitment to sustainability and environmentalism in various interviews and speeches.

+  Emma Watson has been an advocate for sustainable fashion and launched the Good On You app, which helps users discover eco-friendly and ethical clothing brands.
+She has also spoken out about the importance of reducing plastic waste and supports organizations like Greenpeace and Sky Ocean Rescue.
 ## European Union's (EU) 2030 Agenda for Sustainable Development

 EU's [2030 agenda](https://sdgs.un.org/2030agenda) is a large and ambitious project, aimed to tackle many issues